stock2shop/website/content/integrations/platforms/sage-300cloud-formerly-sage-accpac.md

 ---

-## Once you’ve integrated sage 300cloud and your e-commerce website, you’ll be able to:
+## Once you’ve integrated Sage 300cloud and your e-commerce website, you’ll be able to:

 *   #### Sync inventory data